iamjz/FedJobs/README.md

 - List of Resumes (resumes): This folder contains my input resume.
 It's an old outdated resume so if you want to creep, just check out my linkedin profile instead: https://www.linkedin.com/in/zhaojacky/

-## Work in progress

-- Analysis of job postings in different demographics
-- Flask API to do this in realtime